Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 ### Insert a single record into the data source

+To insert a record into a data source, use the `connection.insert` method by passing the data to be inserted as a JSON object.

 ```js
 connection.insert({
   id: 3,
   name: 'Bill'
 });
 ```

+**Note**: the `dataSourceId` and `dataSourceEntryId` are **reserved keys** and should not be used in the input JSON.

 You can also pass a `FormData` object to upload files using a multipart request.
 When uploading files, you can also specify the MediaFolder where files should be stored to: